jonaprieto/specs/src/architecture/conceptual-context.md

 over (partially ordered) time.

-1. *Agent* is a primary notion in the Anoma protocol that aims to extend/replace the notion of _process_ in the Distributed Systems literature.
+1. *Agent* is a primary notion in the Anoma protocol that aims to extend/replace the notion of _process_ in the distributed systems literature.

 2. _Agents_ are assumed to have the ability to:
    - generate local randomness,